 The collapse of 19th century addiction treatment in the U.S. left those with the most severe alcohol and other drug problems abandoned to inebriate penal colonies, the back wards of aging state psychiatric asylums, or the "foul cells" of large public hospitals.
 Those conditions spawned new recovery support efforts, including clinics that trained people in recovery as "lay therapists."
 Courtenay Baylor, Francis Bishop, and Richard Peabody were among the earliest and most distinguished of such lay therapists and might well be called the first addiction counselors in the United States.
 This lay therapy tradition was carried forward by Ray McCarthy and others within the Yale alcoholism clinics of the mid-20th century and the extension of Alcoholics Anonymous sponsors into what were first called "AA counselors."
-IT was further extended with the hiring of "ex-addicts" in the growing network of therapeutic communities, methadone maintenance programs, and outpatient counseling clinics in the 1960s 1970s. and This early emerging "paraprofessional" counselor role incorporated multiple dimensions-the tradition of recovery storytelling (selfdisclosure). mutual recovery counseling (new skills incorporated from the fields of psychiatry, psychology, and social work), and community recovery resource development and linkage (White, 1998, 1999).
-The paraprofessional era was marked by high recovery representation within the addiction treatment workforce. close linkages between treatment and local recovery communities (particularly AA), and emphasis on experiential versus professional/scientific knowledge.
-The primary sometimes exclusive and credentials the paraprofessional addiction counselor brought to his or her role were personal recovery and a passion to help others recover (White, 1998, 2009b).
+IT was further extended with the hiring of "ex-addicts" in the network therapeutic growing of communities, methadone maintenance programs, and outpatient counseling clinics in the 1960s and early 1970s.
+This emerging "paraprofessional" counselor role incorporated multiple dimensions-the tradition of recovery storytelling (selfdisclosure), mutual recovery support, counseling (new skills incorporated from the fields of psychiatry, psychology, and social work), and community recovery resource development and linkage (White, 1998, 1999).
+The paraprofessional era was marked by high recovery representation within the addiction treatment workforce, close linkages between treatment and local recovery communities (particularly AA), and emphasis on experiential versus an professional/scientific knowledge.
+The sometimes primary and exclusive credentials the paraprofessional addiction counselor brought to his or her role were personal recovery and a passion to help others recover (White, 1998, 2009b).